CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Localisation.md

 Before you can update translations, you'll need a user account on CrowdIn.

-You can sign-up, **for free**, here: https://crowdin.com/join
+You can sign up, **for free**, here: [Crowdin Join](https://crowdin.com/join)

-You can view and edit translations here: https://crowdin.com/project/tmpe
+You can view and edit translations here: [TM:PE on Crowdin](https://crowdin.com/project/tmpe)

 ## Languages

-Once your account is setup, navigate to the [main project page](https://crowdin.com/project/tmpe) to view the languages.
+Once your account is set up, navigate to the [TM:PE on Crowdin](https://crowdin.com/project/tmpe) to view the languages.

 Your preferred languages (as defined in your user account) are donated with a ⭐️ icon and should appear at the top of the list, for example:

 > [![TM:PE Languages](https://imgur.com/Xr55vNX.png)](https://crowdin.com/project/tmpe)
 >
-> _If your langauge isn't listed yet, contact us via [Discord Chat](https://discord.gg/faKUnST) or leave a comment on the TM:PE workshop page._
+> _If your language isn't listed yet, contact us via [Discord Chat](https://discord.gg/faKUnST) or leave a comment on the TM:PE workshop page._

-Click a language to view it's files...
+Click a language to view its files...

 ## Language files

-TM:PE translations are split in to several language files, which look like this:
+TM:PE translations are split into several language files, which look like this:

 > ![TM:PE Language Files](https://i.imgur.com/TUjwpyel.png)